cezarpauna/TestRepoCreation/README.md

 # Local Coffee Shop

 Welcome to our Local Coffee Shop!

-We serve the best coffee in town with fresh pastries.
-Below is our menu:
+## Overview
+This is a simple React application showcasing a local coffee shop.

-## Our Menu
+## Menu
 - Espresso
 - Latte
 - Cappuccino